Lawn Mower Maintenance

 Pick a suitable location for working on, ideally the concrete floor of your garage, or you can work outdoors on a driveway.

-- To avoid mess, cover the working surface with a few newspapers or a plastic sheet to collect any drips/spills.
+To avoid mess, cover the working surface with a few newspapers, plastic sheet or refuse sack (trash bag) to collect any drips/spills.

 Run the engine for about 5 minutes to warm up the oil.
 This makes it less viscous and more fluid and it will drain easier.
 Don't run it any longer than this or the oil will scald you if it gets on your hands while draining!

 Detach the spark plug lead and ideally remove the spark plug from the engine to prevent it starting.

 The oil in a 4-stroke engine is held in a reservoir at the lowest point called the sump.
 Usually an oil drain plug is screwed into the underside of the sump and when this is removed, oil can be easily drained.
 Any sludge which has settled should drain also.
 Not all engines have a drain plug and oil must be drained from the oil fill plug by tipping the mower on its side.

 Locate the drain plug.
 This may look like the hex head of a bolt in which case you can loosen it with a socket wrench.
 If you don't have a socket set, you can use an open ended wrench (spanner).
 Alternatively the plug may have a square head and you will need to use an open ended wrench.
-Some plugs are recessed and flush with the sump with a square or hex socket head requiring an Allen key or the 1/2 inch drive of a socket wrench to be loosened.
+Some plugs are recessed and flush with the sump with a hex socket or square socket head, requiring an Allen key or the 1/2 inch drive of a socket wrench respectively to be loosened.
 Turn the blade of the mower to move it out of the way if it is obstructing access.
 Alternatively remove it.
 In general the bolt which fastens a lawn mower blade in place is loosened by turning it counter-clockwise.